fastrgv/AdaGate/README.md

 ## Rebuild Requirements:
 * systems:  OS-X or GNU/Linux
-* a recent gnat compiler
+* a recent GNAT-GPL Ada compiler from AdaLibre
 * Xcode g++ compiler, if using OS-X

 Note that the module that defines the Ada interface to SFML-AUDIO, snd4ada_hpp.ads, was created with the command: "g++ -c -fdump-ada-spec -C snd4ada.hpp" which references a minimalistic C++ utility snd4ada.
 Thus, if you redefine the interface snd4ada.hpp, you will need to recreate the interface spec snd4ada_hpp.ads by this method.